confluentinc/examples/ccloud/README.md

 * Create create a user key/secret
 * Create a Service Account and API key and secret
 * Produce and consume with Confluent Cloud CLI
-* Run a Java client: before and after ACLs
+* Run a Java producer: before and after ACLs
-* Showcase a Prefix ACL
+* Run a Java producer: showcase a Prefix ACL
-* Showcase a Wildcard ACL
 * Run Connect and kafka-connect-datagen connector with permissions
+* Run a Java consumer: showcase a Wildcard ACL
 * Delete the API key, service account, Kafka topics, and some of the local files

 # Advanced Demo